Troubleshooting (and preventative maintenance)

 You can also examine the TimeToTimeWise.txt file for a chronological log of what items were marked Done during the divergent period.

-I'm using Windows Vista and my timedata.pak file doesn't seem to be in my c:\program files\TimeTo folder.
+I'm using Windows 8 or Windows 7 or Windows Vista and my timedata.pak file doesn't seem to be in my "c:\Program Files\TimeTo" folder(or for Windows 8, 64-bit Windows 7 or 64-bit Windows Vista, "c:\Program Files (x86)\TimeTo" folder).
 What is happening here?

-Please refer to the TimeTo for Windows Vista users help topic, for the explanation.
+Please refer to the TimeTo for Windows 8, Windows 7, and Windows Vista users help topic, for the explanation.

-When I try to exit TimeTo in Windows Vista, TimeTo won't close or my latest data is not getting saved.
+When I try to exit TimeTo in Windows 8, Windows 7 or Windows Vista, TimeTo won't close or my latest data is not getting saved.

 In Windows Explorer, navigate to the folder that holds your Timeto schedule (if unsure where that is, choose the About TimeTo command from TimeTo's Help menu, and see what it says next to "Current schedule file").
 Then right-click, choose Properties, select the Security tab, and check the checkbox that grants full permissions.